New to the Merchant Navy? Don’t Apply for Your CDC Before Reading This!

 Many first-time seafarers in the GCC face setbacks because of avoidable errors:

-- Applying without required training – You must complete STCW Basic Safety Training before applying.
+1. Applying without required training—You must complete STCW Basic Safety Training before applying.

-- Using incomplete or outdated documents – Even a small mismatch in name spelling can cause rejection.
+2. Using incomplete or outdated documents—even a small mismatch in name spelling can cause rejection.

-- Choosing the wrong issuing authority – Not all flags have the same acceptance worldwide.
+3. Choosing the wrong issuing authority can lead to issues, as not all flags are accepted worldwide.

 CDC Requirements for GCC Residents